Anti-smoking advocates bemoan “faltering” pace of FDA action

 Ten years after the center’s launch, Lindblom and others say they underestimated the obstacles that would crowd FDA’s path, including industry lawsuits, lobbying and the grinding pace of government bureaucracy.

-FDA tobacco director Mitch Zeller said the agency’s critics have overlooked the enormous accomplishment of setting up the new center in the first place, for which there was “no blueprint or template.”
+FDA tobacco director Mitch Zeller said the agency’s critics have overlooked the enormous accomplishment of setting up the new center in the first place.

 “There was and there still is no other regulatory agency in the world with these authorities and responsibilities,” Zeller said in an interview.